osrf/gazebo_user_guide/src/started_commandlineinterface.md

 Command Line Interface {#started_commandlineinterface}
 ======================

-Environment Setup
+## Environment Setup

-==
-Linux
+### Linux
---

 Gazebo in the Linux environment relies on a few environment variables to specify paths to various component and resource files.
-For a debian system install of Gazebo, this is provided in a setup script called `setup.sh`.
+For a Debian system, the environment variables are set in a script called `setup.sh`.
-To invoke the script and configure environment variables needed for Gazebo to function properly, type (note `1.X` should be replace by the actual Gazebo release version):
+To invoke the script and configure the environment variables needed for Gazebo to function properly, type (note `1.X` should be replace by the actual Gazebo release version):

     $ source /usr/share/gazebo-1.X/setup.sh